Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Conclusions and Future Work

+\item \textbf{\textit{Enhancing app-specific invalid-input generation for effective bug detection.}} The current LLMs' ability to generate invalid text inputs that detect app-specific bugs remains limited (aligned with Insight 6 in Section \ref{SEC:Insights}).
+We look forward to designing and implementing other methods, and combining them with LLMs to generate more effective invalid texts in the future. \end{itemize}

-We believe that the findings of this study will be of interest, and beneficial, to the Android quality assurance community.
-We also look forward to sharing the result of our future work with the community.
+We believe that the findings of this study will be of interest and beneficial to the Android quality-assurance community.
+We also look forward to sharing the results of our future work with the community.